CS3219-AY2324S1/ay2324s1-course-assessment-g06/docs/RunningOnDocker.md

 3. Open `.env` file
 4. Fill up the MYSQL root password
    (previously configured when installing MySQL)
-   - Example: if your root password is "password1234", `SQL_PASSWORD=yourrootpassword`
+   - Example: if your root password is "yourrootpassword", `SQL_PASSWORD=yourrootpassword`
 5. Fill up a JWT token password
    (for generating and decoding JWT tokens)
-   - Example: if you want to set the password to "password", `JWT_SECRET=yoursecret`
+   - Example: if you want to set the password to "yoursecret", `JWT_SECRET=yoursecret`
 6. Fill up the MongoDB Atlas connection string
     ```